 What happens to my Dropbox data during and after the migration?

 You’ll be notified in advance about expected downtime during and after the data migration from Dropbox to Google Drive.
-Once your data is moved, you’ll continue to have read-only access to your Dropbox files for a period of time.
+Once your data is fully transitioned, you’ll use Google Drive for all your file storage and sharing needs.
 We will provide additional details as we get closer to the data migration phase.

 How can I help prepare my department for this change?